inveniosoftware/invenio/docs/modules/jsonalchemy.rst

         description:
             """Record main identifier. """

-Both cases are the same and the syntax of is the same, triple quoted string (like python doc string).
+Both cases have the same syntax (triple-quoted strings a-la python) and the same end result.

 .. note:: The docstrings are not used anywhere else but inside the
     configuration files, for now.
 The plan is to use them to build the sites